Amirrezahmi/Zozo-Assistant/README.md

 ## GUI Interactions

-This section contains a visual guide on how to navigate and interact with the Zozo-Assistant using the graphical user interface (GUI).
+This subsection contains a visual guide on how to navigate and interact with the Zozo-Assistant using the graphical user interface (GUI).

 In the `ui.py`, I will apply minor changes to make it more beautiful, which may not be in this video because this is just a software test.